nidvar/nidvar/README.md

-## Greetings! 👋
+## Greetings ! 👋

-I am a physics graduate turned fullstack developer.
+**Background:** I graduated with a degree in physics, but now I build web applications. 😎

 ## Tech stack 💻